ananthakumaran/ananthakumaran.github.com/_posts/job/2010-10-29-interview.markdown

 Finally I got a job in [Artha42](http://www.artha42.com).
 Well they asked me to write code :).

-Well there is something that stops me from publishing this post.
+There is something that stops me from publishing this post.
 I'm afraid that people will think that, I'm against the MNC because i failed in their tests.
 Well that is somewhat true.
 I would not written this post if I got placed in Infosys or TCS.